poult-lab/daily-word/english_words_ learning.md

 02.gear up /ɡɪr ʌp/

-[phrasal verb] The bus leaves in 30 minutes, so gear up
+[phrasal verb] The bus leaves in 30 minutes, so gear up./With just a day left until Samsung's Galaxy Unpacked event, the company is gearing up for a big launch.

 "If someone **is gearing up for** a particular activity, they are preparing to do it.
 If they **are geared up to** do a particular activity, they are prepared to do it."